 The association requests that the TSA use the same terms used by the FAA and apply them consistently in each section of the regulations.
-In this paragraph, the TSA only uses the terms "aircraft components" and "repair and maintenance work", the correct terminology is civil aviation articles and maintenance, preventive maintenance and alteration.
+In this paragraph, the TSA only uses the terms "aircraft components" and "repair and maintenance work", the correct terminology is aircraft articles and maintenance, preventive maintenance and alteration.
 Therefore, the paragraph should read:

-- (a) General.
-Each repair station must adopt and carry out a security program to safeguard civil aviation articles located within the repair station and its facilities, the maintenance, preventive maintenance and alteration conducted at the repair station, and the repair station facility itself. - (b) Repair station profile.
+(a) General.
+Each repair station must adopt and carry out a security program to safeguard civil aviation articles located within the repair station and its facilities, the maintenance, preventive maintenance and alteration conducted at the repair station, and the repair station facility itself.

+(b) Repair station profile.
 No later than 30 calendar days after final rules are published in the Federal Register or no later than 30 calendar days after FAA certification, each repair station must submit a profile in a manner prescribed by TSA.
 Each repair station must report changes in profile information as specified by TSA within 30 calendar days of the date of the change.

-ARSA appreciates that the TSA must promulgate regulations that cover all foreign and domestic repair stations; however, we are also recommending that any repair station that does not work on completed aircraft or is not located on a commercial airport be exempt from the regulation.
-Additionally, for those repair stations that are working on commercial aircraft or located on commercial airports should be further assessed to determine the nature and extent of threat that may be represented.
+The association appreciates that the TSA must promulgate regulations that cover all foreign and domestic repair stations; however, we are also recommending that any repair station that does not work on completed aircraft or is not located on a commercial airport be exempt from the regulation.
 Therefore, the profile should request the following information: